silogen/tanuu-omni-nodes/README.md

 Ensure devbox is installed!
 Ensure there is an appropriate secret in GCP secrets manager (or depending on your teller config)

+Kubeconfig file named kubeconfig for a cluster where the crossplane config and claims have been installed.

 ## Use
 Update the cmd/create/templates example files, and rename them to <name>.tmpl
 ```bash